GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/backend/README.md

 The development server will also host OpenAPI docs for the service at :
 <http://127.0.0.1:8000/docs>

-Once running , you can either test from that page or test with curl as follows :
+Once running, you can either test from that page or test with curl as follows :

 Send a request to generate a new report using the sample documentation :